 The Design Guidelines will not be part of the Mt.
 Lebanon Zoning Ordinance.
-However, recommendations are included in this document for how the Zoning Ordinance could be improved to better align with the Design Guidelines and other best practices.
+However, recommendations are included in Appendix A of this document for how the Zoning Ordinance could be improved to better align with the Design Guidelines and other best practices.
+In addition, a model sign ordinance that suggests improvements to the sign regulations of the Zoning Ordinance is included as Appendix B to better address the needs of property owners and modernize the regulations.